DUNE-DAQ/fdreadoutlibs/docs/README.md

 # fdreadoutlibs - Far Detector readout libraries
 Collection of Far Detector FrontEnd specific readout specializations.
 This includes type definitions to be used with the implementations in `readoutlibs` and frontend specific specializations (i.e. frame processors or software hit finding).
-It is the glue between `readoutlibs` and `readoutmodules` that specifies types and implementations for the use of `readoutlibs` that can then be imported by `readoutmodules` to be initialized in the `DataLinkHandler` module.
+It is the glue between `readoutlibs` and `readoutmodules` that specifies types and implementations for the use of `readoutlibs` that can then be imported by `fdreadoutmodules` to be initialized in the `DataLinkHandler` module.

 ## Building and setting up the workarea